COME UP WITH AN IDEA

 Sustainability-related projects can address a myriad topics, such as:

-ELIGIBILITY
+3. ELIGIBILITY

 All students currently enrolled at Concordia University are eligible for funding from the Sustainability Action Fund.
 The main applicant of any potential project must be a registered student, but Concordia community members (including staff, faculty, and alumni) and individuals from the broader community can participate in a project.
-To be eligible for the Sustainability Living Labs Funding Program, project teams must have a Concordia Faculty and/or Staff team leader as well as a Concordia Student team leader.

 Only complete applications will be considered for funding.
 Before submission, ensure that your application clearly conveys the goals, planning, and impacts of your project.
 Also ensure that your project meets the following criteria for project funding, which are questions the Board asks when considering applications: